Chart Color Schemes

 The level of general health in Highbury - Dernancourt is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Highbury - Dernancourt shows superior health outcomes for both young and elderly populations with low prevalence rates for common conditions.
+Highbury - Dernancourt demonstrates above-average health outcomes with both young and old age cohorts seeing low prevalence of common health conditions.

-Private health cover stands at approximately 51% of the total population (~5,993 people), slightly lower than the average SA2 area.
-The most prevalent medical conditions are arthritis (8.2%) and asthma (7.1%).
-Notably, 69.9% of residents report no medical ailments, compared to 66.3% in Greater Adelaide.
-The area has a higher proportion of seniors aged 65 and over at 21.5% (2,519 people).
-Health outcomes among seniors are particularly robust, outperforming the general population in health metrics.
+The rate of private health cover is approximately 51% of the total population (~5,993 people), slightly lagging that of the average SA2 area.
+The most common medical conditions in the area are arthritis and asthma, impacting 8.2 and 7.1% of residents respectively.
+A total of 69.9% of residents declared themselves as completely clear of medical ailments compared to 66.3% across Greater Adelaide.
+The area has 21.5% of residents aged 65 and over (2,519 people).
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health